t-davidson/computational-sociology/2024/course-materials/github_setup.md

 3. Now you have Git on your computer.
 You need to run a command in R to associate it with the account you set up in Step 1.

-Luckily there is an R package to help you do this All you need to do is install the following package and run this command in the R console (replacing the username and email address).
+Luckily there is an R package to help you do this All you need to do is install the following package and run this command in the R console (replacing the username and email address with yours).

 ```
 install.package("usethis")